 The same collective consciousness that produces innovation has sparked dissent at Google.
 In 2018, more than 20,000 Google employees worldwide organized a walkout in protest over the company’s handling of sexual harassment.

 These employees used Google’s internal communication tools to coordinate the walkout across offices in Japan, Singapore, Europe, New York, and California – all in a few days.

 This revealed some tradeoffs to encouraging a transparent, open culture of ideas and feedback at an organization with 100,000+ employees.

-	Google’s open culture can lead to the next great product of the future, like Waymo, but it can also lead to internal dissent and global walkouts.
+Google’s open culture can lead to the next great product of the future, like Waymo, but it can also lead to internal dissent and global walkouts that are well documented.